Nordicdesign/track-map/README.md

 To add new tracks you'll need to:

-* Add the track map in svg or png format on the `/public/images` folder
+- Add the track map in svg or png format on the `/public/images` folder
-* Add track information on the `constants/tracks.json`.
+- Add track information on the `constants/tracks.json`.
 Each id is used by Firebase to create the relevant database structure so don't use spaces or special characters that may brake it
-* Create a new entry on `constants/routes.js`
+- Create a new entry on `constants/routes.js`
-* Link it on the `HomepageSignedIn.js`
+- Link it on the `HomepageSignedIn.tsx`

 At some point all this should be refactored so there's no need to create individual pages and the information is stored in the database instead.
 That would make much easier to be able to add new tracks.